There are a large number of things that will attract rats to your yard.

 - Bedding – Rats may use mulch for bedding if it has a nest or burrow nearby

 Preventing rats from getting near your mulch is a challenge!
-The only way you can really do this is by setting some (live catch) rat traps nearby, with some rat bait to entice the rat to the trap.
+You can only do this by setting some (live catch) rat traps nearby, with some rat bait to entice the rat to the trap.

-You could apply the mulch in an area that is frequented by a predator, such as a cat, dog, or owl.
-Even then, if the rat is desperate, it will go near your mulch.
+You could apply the mulch in an area frequented by a predator, such as a cat, dog, or owl.
+If the rat is desperate, it will go near your mulch.